Members

 Debayan Das

-Debayan has completed his Bachelors in History from St. Stephen’s College, Delhi.
-He is presently pursuing an MSc in Social Anthropology as a DAC Scholar at the University of Oxford.
+Debayan has completed his Bachelors in History from St. Stephen’s College, Delhi and an MSc in Social Anthropology as a DAC Scholar at the University of Oxford.
 Debayan is a social worker dedicated to fostering community engagement, combining independent research and culture and heritage documentation, to amplify unheard voices and inspire positive change.
 When not in the field, he enjoys reading poetry and non-fiction, and treks through lesser-known trails chasing streams and sunsets somewhere in the Himalayas.

 Email: work.debayan@gmail.com